ChristianChiarulli/intro-fullstack-ethereum/README.md

 To begin remove all of the code in `src/App.js` and replace it with the code found at the following link: [App.js](https://github.com/ChristianChiarulli/intro-fullstack-ethereum/blob/master/frontend/src/App.js)

+Instead of explaining all of the code here, the file is heavily commented and should explain exactly what is going on.

 Also get the deployed contract address from earlier and set in `App.js`:

 ```